Skip to content

 sh

-$ abtree local read first-run__hello-world__1 greeting
+abtree local read first-run__abtree-hello-world__1 greeting

 { "path": "greeting", "value": "Good morning, Alice!" }